Tips and tricks from successful hosts in podcasting

 • Encourage stories

-• Don’t try and multi-task
+• Don’t try to multi-task

 • Be aware of your pace and speak slowly and clearly